Renaissance Festival Returns To San Luis Obispo, July 15 & 16

 San Luis Obispo, California

-The Central Coast Renaissance Festival returns to San Luis Obispo’s Laguna Lake Park on July 16th and 17th with over 500 costumed entertainers and four stages of live entertainment.
+The Central Coast Renaissance Festival returns to San Luis Obispo’s Laguna Lake Park on July 15th and 16th with over 500 costumed entertainers and four stages of live entertainment.

-“Each year we strive to do something different and more exciting than the last,” Smith continues.
-“This year we’re making Sunday ‘Pirate Day,’ and we’ll have a pirate ship where kids can come aboard and learn swashbuckling with balloon swords.”
+Smith says Sunday is ‘Pirate Day,’ and we’ll have a pirate ship where kids can come aboard and learn swashbuckling with balloon swords.”
 He adds, “We also have pony rides, a juggling school, fencing lessons, archery and a magic show just for kids.”
 Smith says there is also a daily costume contest for children.

 Laguna Lake Park is a beautiful site between Cerro San Luis Obispo (Madonna Mountain) and Laguna Lake.
 The enchanting forest of pine and eucalyptus trees at the far end of the park is the setting for the village of Tilbury.
 Festival organizers will spend the week before the festival turning the forest into a village, complete with soaring watch towers, village walls, four stages, banners, shields and buildings to emulate a village in Renaissance England.
 Public parking this year is in front of the village, inside Laguna Lake Park.